Northcliffe railway line: Beyond Northcliffe

-When the line from Jardee was taken over by the WAGR and extended to Northcliffe it was considered as part of a longer line connecting to the Nornalup Branch to provide a southern route to Albany.
-The initial intent was to continue construction of the line beyond Northcliffe to Westcliffe, with surveys undertaken for this section.
+When the line from Jardee was taken over by the WAGR and extended to Northcliffe it was considered as part of a longer line connecting to the Nornalup branch to provide a southern route to Albany.
+The initial intent was to continue construction of the line beyond Northcliffe to Walpole, with surveys undertaken for this section.
 However, as the costs of the Northcliffe section soared, the decision was made to terminate the line there in 1933.

 While the WAGR never built the line to Westcliffe, the Kauri Timber Company did use 11km of the surveyed alignment for its timber tramway from Northcliffe.
 This included a notable 600 ft long, 30 ft high timber bridge over Palm Creek.

 Royal train derailment

-The Northcliffe Branch is notable for being the site of a Royal train derailment.
+The Northcliffe branch is notable for being the site of a Royal train derailment.
 During the then Prince of Wales' (Edward VIII) visit to the region in 1920 he travelled by special train, which derailed near Wilgarup while travelling from Manjimup to Bridgetown.
-Photos of the incident indicate that the his carriage rolled, ending on its side.
+Photos of the incident indicate that his carriage rolled, ending on its side.
 No significant injuries were noted.